What Is a Throttle Body On a Car? 9 Symptoms Of A Failing One

 The engine throttle body controls the airflow into the engine.
 A butterfly valve operates to either allow more or less air into the system, while the engine control module manages the appropriate flow of fuel mixture to deliver the desired power.

-Grime, dirt, and carbon deposits can disrupt the airflow, decreasing engine performance.
+Grime and dirt can disrupt the airflow, decreasing engine performance.
 Cleaning can improve and return performance to normal levels.
 Throttle body position sensors and air flow sensors can fail and may require the throttle body to be replaced.

 Most vehicle’s fuel injection systems are programmed by a computer based on the position of the pedal.
 Therefore, your vehicles throttle body and map sensors play an important role.